MicrosoftDocs/WSL/WSL/setup/environment.md

 ![PowerShell command line running wsl --install](../media/wsl-install.png)

-Check the [troubleshooting installation](../install-win10.md#install-windows-terminal-optional) section if you run into any issues.
+Check the [troubleshooting installation](../troubleshooting.md) article if you run into any issues.

 ## Set up your Linux user info